kyg0910/Conditional-Wasserstein-Generator/README.md

 The pretrained pytorch models can be downloaded from the link in the attached txt file.

 ## Experiments on Video Prediction
-Please check the video prediction folder.
+Please check the `code_prediction' folder.

 ## Experiments on Video Interpolation
-Please check the video interpolation folder.
+Please check the `code_interpolation' folder.